oop-it-kmitl-61/jStock/README.md

 # jStock
+&nbsp;&nbsp;&nbsp; Inventory management system for all types of stores.
-&nbsp;&nbsp;&nbsp; Caring for a shop will be easier from now on. **jStock**, a java project for Object-Oriented Programming 2018, will help you to manage your both storefront and warehouse.
+With a variety of functions.
+Caring for a shop will be easier from now on. **jStock**, a java project for Object-Oriented Programming 2018, will help you to manage your both storefront and warehouse.

 ### ✏️ Functional Specification
  - Sale products.
- - Add/Edit product (This function is only for store owners or managers).
+ - Add/Edit product (only for store owners or managers).
- - Transactions.
+ - Transactions record.
  - Sales Analysis.

 ### 🗄 Database structure